Qatar signs 27-year deal with China as LNG competition heats up | Headlines

 Kaabi added negotiations for an equity stake in the Gulf country's expansion project were ongoing with several entities.
 The supply contract is a key component for an integrated partnership in the NFE, Sinopec said in a statement, indicating it could be involved in stake negotiations.

 QatarEnergy has maintained a 75% stake overall in the expansion and could give up to a 5% stake from its holding to some buyers, Kaabi said.
-Sources told Reuters in June that China's national oil majors were in advanced talks with Qatar to invest in NFE.
+"Important buyers that want to commit for the long term on a substantial volume want to see part of the benefits of the upstream business... so I think it's an important win if you will and it makes the partnership even more solid."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)